eclipse-zenoh/zenoh-kotlin/README.md

 (compared to Rust-Rust communication), and for subscription throughput the performance is similar to that of zenoh-python, with around 500K messages per second for an 8 bytes payload messages.

-### Java compatibility

-This library is not Java compatible due to it relying specially on Results and on coroutine Channels, two features that are not Java compatible.

-However, for the short term, we aim to make some implementations in order to make this library Java compatible.